ibm-cloud-docs/watson-assistant/understand-questions.md

 ### Excluding an action from clarifying questions
 {: #understand-questions-exclude-from-clarifying}

-You can also prevent a single action from being included in the list of choices during clarification.
+You can also prevent a single action from being used in a clarifying question.
+The effect of this choice depends on the confidence score for the action you exclude.

+If the action has the highest confidence score for a customer's question, no clarifying question is asked and the action is triggered.

+If the action doesn't have the highest confidence score, the action is excluded from the list of choices in the clarifying question.

+For more information about confidence scoring, see [Confidence scoring](#understand-questions-confidence-scoring).

 To exclude an action from clarification:

 1. From the action editor, click the **Action settings** icon ![Gear icon](images/gear-icon-black.png)

 1. In Action Settings, toggle the **Ask clarifying question** switch to **Off**.

 ## Coordinating how multiple actions start